f5devcentral/f5-automation-labs/docs/class1/module3/module3.rst

 **Domain Specific Knowledge** was still required to drive the deployments.
-From a conceptual view iApp templates alone do not fully satisfy the requirement for a fully **Declarative** interface because while the iApp template simplifies the underlying **Imperative** actions it does not allow the adminstrator to build an **Interface** that minimizes or eliminates the need for **Domain Specific Knowledge**.
+From a conceptual view iApp templates alone do not fully satisfy the requirement for a fully **Declarative** interface because while the iApp template simplifies the underlying **Imperative** actions it does not allow the administrator to build an **Interface** that minimizes or eliminates the need for **Domain Specific Knowledge**.

 For example, we deployed a service that enabled HTTP Traffic Management with an iRule attached and Profile Customizations.
-To the F5 administrator these are all very familar terms, however, to a consumer, such as an Application Owner, the terms *Virtual Server*, *iRule*, *Profile*, etc. are foreign concepts.
+To the F5 administrator these are all very familiar terms, however, to a consumer, such as an Application Owner, the terms *Virtual Server*, *iRule*, *Profile*, etc. are foreign concepts.

-To solve this problem iWorkflow allows the adminstrator to create a **Service Catalog Template** that is an **Abstraction** of the iApp templates input fields.
+To solve this problem iWorkflow allows the administrator to create a **Service Catalog Template** that is an **Abstraction** of the iApp templates input fields.
 By doing this the F5 administrator can **create an interface tailored to the use case and knowledge level of the CONSUMER rather than the ADMINSTRATOR**, enabling full featured and complex Layer 4-7 Application and Security services that are tailored to business need and use case rather than the technical implementation.
-Additionally, the **Service Abstraction** acheived when creating the **Service Catalog** enables the easy integration of F5 services with third-party tools and methodologies such as DevOps.
+Additionally, the **Service Abstraction** achieved when creating the **Service Catalog** enables the easy integration of F5 services with third-party tools and methodologies such as DevOps.

 .. toctree::